islandproblem/islandproblem/essay.md

 We are trying to prevent this by keeping AGIs on our island — through safety mechanisms and regulations.

-But at the same time, we are giving them everything they need to "leave" our island — and everything they need to build *their own* islands.
+But at the same time, we are giving them everything they need to "leave" our island — and everything they need to build *their own* islands:

 1. **General intelligence** enables AGIs to "leave" our island.
 2. **Autonomy** allows AGIs to compete directly with each other.